WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 ## Doxygen family: C, C++, Fortran, etc.

-Doxygen supports a surprising number of languages
-("C, Python, PHP, Java, C#, Objective-C, Fortran, VHDL, Splice, IDL, and Lex", according to their homepage), but most often I see it used for C and C++.
+[Doxygen](https://www.doxygen.nl/) supports a surprising number of languages ("C, Python, PHP, Java, C#, Objective-C, Fortran, VHDL, Splice, IDL, and Lex", according to their homepage), but it is the "default" tool for C and C++.

 The [`breathe` extension](https://breathe.readthedocs.io/en/latest/) is _the_ best option for any Doxygen-using code.
 It produces the nicest looking output of any of the tools I will describe in